 If connections allow, then you could do a horseshoe type loop where you start at either Calgary or Edmonton, see Jasper, Banff and Lake Louise, drive along the beautiful Icefields Parkway and then depart from the opposite airport.
 This would allow you to see many of the best parts of the Canada Rocky Mountains in Alberta.

 Where to stay in the Canadian Rockies

 Throughout the Canadian Rocky Mountains, you’ll find lots of top accommodation.
 Including options in the towns of Banff, Lake Louise and Jasper.
-You will find luxurious hotels such as those from the Fairmont, traditional style hotels such as Deer Lodge, through to campsites and affordable hostels, providing options for all budgets.
-If you are visiting in the peak season (July-August) you should book in advance to get your first choice accommodation and also the best deals.
+You will find luxurious hotels such as those from the Fairmont, traditional-style hotels such as Deer Lodge, through to campsites and affordable hostels, providing options for all budgets.
+If you are visiting in the peak season (July-August) you should book in advance to get your first choice of accommodation and also the best deals.

-During the winter months there is so much to do in the Alberta Canadian Rocky Mountains, from skiing at fantastic resorts, scenic drives and sightseeing, dog sledding, ice canyon walking, skating and so much more.
+During the winter months there is so much to do in the Alberta Canadian Rocky Mountains, from skiing at fantastic resorts, scenic drives and sightseeing, dog sledging, ice canyon walking, skating and so much more.
 Shortly I’ll be adding a post where I’ll suggest some of the best things to do based on my winter trip.

 If you are visiting in the warmer months of the year you should visit some of the lakes, such as Peyto Lake, Moraine Lake, Bow Lake, Lake Louise and many more, as well as see waterfalls including Athabasca Falls and Sunwapta Falls.
 For many people, these are highlights of the Canada Rocky Mountains.
 Other things you could consider doing include hiking, wildlife tours, climbing and fishing.
 For lots of summer ideas then visit travelalberta.com..summer-outdoor-activities.